 Mainland China, Korea, Taiwan and Hong Kong

-To take the GRE test in any of these locations, you must make the GRE exam registration only through the online method.
+To take the GRE test in any of these locations, you must make the registration only through the online method.

 This test location does not permit the online registration method.
 Instead, it permits only the mail registration method.

 GRE Registration Methods for the Two Formats of the Test

 The computer-based test is available during all the months of a year in almost all the regions worldwide.
 To take the computer-based format of the test, you can register for the test using one of the methods given below: